liuqi6777/liuqi6777.github.io/_pages/about.md

 # About

-My name is Qi Liu.
-I am about to begin my PhD studies this fall at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://en.ruc.edu.cn), under the supervision of Professor [Jiaxin Mao](https://sites.google.com/site/maojiaxin/).

 <!-- I am now a senior-year undergraduate student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://en.ruc.edu.cn), majoring in artificial intelligence.
 I am going to enroll in my PhD program in Renmin University of China this autumn, advised by Prof. [Jiaxin Mao](https://sites.google.com/site/maojiaxin/). -->

+My name is Qi Liu.
+I am a PhD student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://en.ruc.edu.cn), under the supervision of Professor [Jiaxin Mao](https://sites.google.com/site/maojiaxin/).
 My research interests include information retrieval and natural language processing, with a specific focus on the following areas:

 - dense retrieval models,
 - large language models for retrieval and ranking,